YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ## Changelog as of last major update (24/01/2021)

+- Muse Le Malin has been added.
-- RN Pola has been added to the Guide.
-Muses coming up soon.
+- Muse Tashkent has been added.
+More to come.

 <br/><br/>
 ---